Obsidian-W/Obsidian-travelblog/site/content/english/blog/HowTo-Mangystau.md

 ## Sights & Walking

 The main reason you come here: the landscapes.
-I won’t spoil every stop, but highlights include **Bozjyra Canyon**, **Torysh (Valley of 𝓑𝓪𝓵𝓵𝓼)**, underground mosques, and surreal plateaus that stretch to the horizon.
+I won't spoil every stop, but highlights include **Bozjyra Canyon**, **Torysh (Valley of 𝓑𝓪𝓵𝓵𝓼)**, underground mosques, and surreal plateaus that stretch to the horizon.

 Three days is enough to see the main sites at a **good pace**, four days would be overkill, two would be boring.
 Hence I think three is just right.
 I walked between 7 and 14 km each day, though you could walk less, I just prefer exploring on foot once on-site and so did my group (be careful of the heat, it's painfully hot in July).